spacetelescope/slitlessutils/docs/glossary.rst

 ========

 .. glossary::

+	attitude
+		This may have many definitions, but in this context it refers to the direction and orientation that the telescope is pointed.
+It is largely set by the CRVAL-keywords and the position angle, which is encoded in either the CD- or PC-matrices.
+Here, this is considered synonymous with *pointing*.

 	cosmic ray
 		A high energy particle that imparts a significant amount of charge.
 Cosmic rays often appear as very sharp, discontinuous features that do not reappear in successive images.